I wish to inform the House of a serious failure that has come to light in the national breast screening programme in England.

 I am now taking the earliest opportunity to update the House on all the remedial measures that have been put in place, which are as follows.
 First, urgent remedial work to stop the failure continuing has now been completed according to the chief executive of Public Health England.
 This was finished by 1 April and PHE is clear that the issue is not now affecting any women going forward.

 Of the estimated 450,000 women who missed invitations to a scan, 309,000 are estimated to still be alive.
 Our intention is to contact all those living within the United Kingdom who are registered with a GP before the end of May, with the first 65,000 letters going out this week.
 Following independent expert clinical advice, the letters will inform all those under 72 that they will automatically be sent an invitation to a catch-up screening.
-Those aged 72 and over will be given access to a helpline through which they can get clinical advice to help them decide whether or not a screening is appropriate for their particular situation.
+Those aged 72 and over will be given access to a helpline through which they can get clinical advice to help them decide whether a screening is appropriate for their particular situation.
 This is because for older women, there is a significant risk that screening will pick up non-threatening cancers that may lead to unnecessary and harmful tests and treatment.
 However, this is an individual choice and in all cases, the wishes of the patients affected will be followed.
 By sending all the letters to UK residents registered with a GP by the end of May, we hope to reassure anyone who does not receive a letter this month that they are not likely to have been affected.